 - Growth leadership isn’t always an inherent skill of today’s top leaders.
 It can be taught.

 - Interested in connecting to one of Impactful Search®‘s advisors?
-Reach out to Megan Sears via email here to get started.
+Reach out to Rhonda Taylor via email here to get started.

 Mitch Stevko has been working with growth leaders since his early days in Silicon Valley.
 Jeff Bezos and Elon Musk are among a few of the great minds that he’s collaborated with during his career.